TanyaIgnatenko/Crypto-Prices-Table/README.md

 __Demo:__ https://tanyaignatenko.github.io/Crypto-Prices-Table/

 Features:
+- Ability to see current information about changes in cryptocurrency prices
-- Shows prices real-time
+- Ability to see price updates real-time
-- Shows for every cryptocurrency a chart with price changes in 7 days
+- Ability to see a chart of price changes in 7 days for every cryptocurrency

 Technologies: React, TypeScript, WebSockets, HTML, CSS, chart.js